When is Baghdad Central on Channel 4? What is it about? - TheNewsTrace

 The worldwide solid is led by Altered Carbon star Waleed Zuaiter, who performs Khafaji, and Homeland’s July Namir who performs the function of Mrouj, his daughter.

-The solid additionally encompasses a double Olivier Award winner in Bertie Carvel (Dr Foster, Jonathan Unusual and Dr Norrell) who performs Frank Temple.
+The solid additionally incorporates a double Olivier Award winner in Bertie Carvel (Dr Foster, Jonathan Unusual and Dr Norrell) who performs Frank Temple.

 Additionally that includes in a wide range of roles are Clara Khoury (Homeland), Leem Lubany (Condor), Neil Maskell (Utopia) and Golden Globe-nominated Corey Stoll (Home of Playing cards).